franzx5/Courses_M2BI/README.md

 # Courses_M2BI
-Repository for the course of M2BI (Univ Paris-Diderot ~ Karine Audouze)
+Repository for the courses of M2BI (Univ Paris-Diderot ~ Karine Audouze)